 Minor in Psychology

 The Psychology minor is a great complement to any field of study in which an understanding of human behavior is important.
-Students preparing for people-oriented careers in business, communication, education, government, church ministry or missions often choose this 18-hour program to augment their degrees.
+Students preparing for people-oriented careers in business, communication, education, government, church ministry, or missions often choose a minor in psychology to augment their degree.

 The Behavioral Sciences Department offers rich opportunities to its students through coursework, interaction with faculty and students and the challenge of integrating faith concepts.
 We also prepare our students for employment and continuing education in graduate school.
 Students are able to conduct and present research projects and develop professional skills by serving as volunteers and interns in our community.
 The Psychology minor will give students exposure to these opportunities, providing a wonderful complement to the major of their choosing.

 Program Plan (pdf)

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.

 |Introduction to Psychology||Introduction to basic procedures in the study of behavior and to elementary principles of conditioning, motivation, emotion, personality, sensation, perception, abnormal behavior, psychotherapy, and social dynamics.|